LogoMotion: Visually-Grounded Code Synthesis for Creating and Editing Animation: Comparison Study on Automatic Outputs

 \subsubsection{H1a.
 Relevance}

-We averaged across the ratings of three design professionals. \nickname was rated to have significant more relevance to the subject matter of the animated logos than both Magic Animate and its ablated version (H1a, \nickname-Full: M = 3.05, $\sigma = 0.64$; \nickname-Ablated: M = 2.68, $\sigma = 0.58$; Magic Animate: M = 2.33 , $\sigma$ = 0.33, $p \leq 0.001$).
+We averaged across the ratings of three design professionals. \nickname was rated to have significantly more relevance to the subject matter of the animated logos than both Magic Animate and \nickname-Ablated (H1a, \nickname-Full: M = 3.05, $\sigma = 0.64$; \nickname-Ablated: M = 2.68, $\sigma = 0.58$; Magic Animate: M = 2.33 , $\sigma$ = 0.33, $p \leq 0.001$).
 From this we confirm H1a; \nickname-Full was the top condition in terms of content-aware animations.

-When sorted by average relevance across raters, the top rated animations tend to come from \nickname (15 of top 20) or \nickname-Ablated (5 of top 20). \nickname animations that were rated highly tended to show motion that was archetypical of their subject.
-The video for this paper shows examples of lanterns blowing as if in slight wind, crabs crawling zig-zag across the screen, and skiiers skiing downhill at a diagonal.
-Frames from examples are depicted in Figure \ref{fig:logomotion_good}.
-In the first row, a black knight is translated into the canvas in an L-like motion, like a chess piece being set down, as a bishop piece scales up.
+When sorted by average relevance across raters, the top rated animations tended to come from \nickname (15 of top 20) or \nickname-Ablated (5 of top 20). \nickname animations that were rated highly showed semantically meaningful motion.
+The video for this paper shows examples of lanterns blowing as if in slight wind, crabs crawling zigzag into the screen, and a hockey stick swung as if in play.
+Frames from animations are depicted in Figure \ref{fig:logomotion_good}.
+In the first row, a black knight is translated into the canvas in an L-like motion as a bishop piece scales up.
 In the last row, we see a hot air balloon slowly rise in over the mountains, after which the logo title fades in letter by letter.